wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 ### Editing View Actions

-In the editing view, there are three actions that we need to call: The `editing` view state's `saveUsername()` action and the `savingError` view state's `retry()` and `cancel()` actions.
+In the editing view, there are three actions that we need to call: The `editing` view state's `save(username:)` action and the `savingError` view state's `retry()` and `cancel()` actions.
 We'll place these appropriately scoped where we have access to their corresponding view states.

 ```swift
 var body: some View {